I’m a huge fan of ThermoWorks premium instant-read thermometer, the Thermapen ONE.

 How the ThermoPop compares against the Thermapen

-If you don’t want to spend more than $30 for a hand held thermometer, go buy the ThermoPop.
-But some of you are probably wandering what makes the Thermapen 3x more expensive, and is it enough difference to justify the extra cost.
+If you don’t want to spend more than $30 on a handheld thermometer, go buy the ThermoPop.
+But some of you are probably wondering what makes the Thermapen 3x more expensive and is it enough difference to justify the extra cost?

 Let’s break down the main differences.

 |±0.5°F from -4 to 248°F otherwise ±1.8°F